geteduroam/apple-app/README.md

 Schedules reminders for when network configurations expire.

+### Status

+The status screen with the renewal functionality.

 ## Creating screenshots

 To facilitate creating screenshots for the App Store, use these steps: